 Discovering Your Child Has ASNS and Microcephaly

-Gwen and her husband were not expecting their second child, Claire, so be diagnosed with Asparagine Synthetase Deficiency because everything looked normal during the first almost twenty weeks of pregnancy, but at that point they found out Claire’s head was not growing as fast as it should.
+Gwen and her husband were not expecting their second child, Claire, to be diagnosed with Asparagine Synthetase Deficiency because everything looked normal during the first almost twenty weeks of pregnancy, but at that point they found out Claire’s head was not growing as fast as it should.

 Her doctor wanted her to explore all possible options, and Gwen did her research on an abortion.
 But when she called the office of a doctor she knew who performed abortions a wave of sickness came over her.

 “I could be missing out on a child that ends up doing more than Claire’s able to do or that brings even more joy to our family.
 Who am I to play God?
 I was given this child for a reason.
 Why am I trying to change this path?”
-Claire said.
+Gwen said.

 “When I’m in the situation personally to make that decision, it felt like the worst decision I could possibly make.
 It’s weird.
 When it’s your body and it’s your baby that you’ve loved for 26 weeks, and that you feel move every single day all day every day, and you have all of your hopes and dreams pinned on, it actually wasn’t that hard of a decision to make…Both Scott and I felt like it was 100 percent clear on what we should do…I was supposed to be these girls’ mom.”